What is a Phantom Stock?

 - To all true shareholders and the SEC, if the company is publicly traded, employers must report the status of the phantom stock plan at least annually to all participants.

-- Participants who are in “appreciation-only” plans may not receive a thing if the company stock does not appreciate at price.
+- Participants who are in “appreciation-only” plans may not receive a thing if the company stock does not appreciate it at a price.

-- Companies need to make sure that they’re in compliance with Internal Revenue Code Section 409A
+- Companies need to make sure that they comply with Internal Revenue Code Section 409A

 - A phantom stock plan is a costly form of long-term incentive in that it requires a charge against the company’s income statement.